 Because you never know.

-No matter how little or much work you put out in the world, even after people tell you that YOUR STORY lingers with them, that it helped them, that it might have even kept them from despair and saved their life, the wriggling voice of doubt can still whisper that you don’t really know if the blood, sweat, tears mattered to anyone but you.
+No matter how little or much work you put out in the world, even after people tell you that YOUR STORY lingers with them, that it helped them, that it might have even kept them from despair and saved their life, the insidious voice of doubt can still whisper that you don’t really know if the blood, sweat, tears ever mattered to anyone but you.

 One Pebble Starts a Wave